theRTB/GT7ShiftTone/README.md

 # GT7ShiftTone
-It beeps, you shift.

-**Windows GUI application to provide a shift tone for Gran Turismo 7.**
+**Calibrated audio tone that indicates when to shift for optimal acceleration in **

 ![example Subaru WRX STI 2014](images/GUIandPower-4.png)